Battle of Leyte Gulf: Admiral Kurita withdraws

 The ferocity of the American defense seemingly confirmed the Japanese assumption that they were engaging major fleet units rather than merely escort carriers and destroyers.
 The confusion of the "General Attack" order was compounded by the air and torpedo attacks, when Kurita's flagship Yamato turned north to evade torpedoes and lost contact with the battle.

-Kurita abruptly broke off the fight and gave the order 'all ships, my course north, speed 20', apparently to regroup his disorganized fleet.
+Kurita abruptly broke off the fight and gave the order "all ships, my course north, speed 20", apparently to regroup his disorganized fleet.
 Kurita's battle report stated he had received a message indicating a group of American carriers was steaming north of him.
 Preferring to expend his fleet against capital ships rather than transports, Kurita set out in pursuit and thereby lost his opportunity to destroy the shipping fleet in Leyte Gulf, and disrupt the vital landings at Leyte.
-After failing to intercept the non-existent carriers, which were much farther north, Kurita finally retreated towards San Bernardino Strait.
+After failing to intercept the carriers, which were much farther north, Kurita finally retreated towards San Bernardino Strait.
 Three of his heavy cruisers had been sunk, and the determined resistance had convinced him that persisting with his attack would only cause further Japanese losses.

 Poor communication between the separate Japanese forces and a lack of air reconnaissance meant that Kurita was never informed that the deception had been successful, and that only a small and outgunned force stood between his battleships and the vulnerable transports of the invasion fleet.
 Thus, Kurita remained convinced that he had been engaging elements of Third Fleet, and it would only be a matter of time before Halsey surrounded and annihilated him.
 Rear Admiral Clifton Sprague wrote to his colleague Aubrey Fitch after the war, "I ... stated [to Admiral Nimitz] that the main reason they turned north was that they were receiving too much damage to continue and I am still of that opinion and cold analysis will eventually confirm it."

 Almost all of Kurita's surviving force escaped.
 Halsey and Third Fleet's battleships returned too late to cut him off.
 Nagato and Kongō had been moderately damaged by air attack from Taffy 3's escort carriers.
 Kurita had begun the battle with five battleships.
 On their return to their bases, only Yamato and Haruna remained battleworthy.